Uvez/Cypress_tests/README.md

   ![image](https://github.com/Uvez/Cypress_tests/assets/4579657/77f0c624-377e-427c-8316-f8e21aba89ca)

 ## Running tests

-* To execute your cypress runner and your `task.html` file as localhost.
+To execute your Cypress Runner and your `task.html` file as localhost.
-* Run below command
+ Run below command :
     `npm run start`
-  It will open cypress runner and execute your `task.html` file as localhost.
-In cypress Runner, execute practiceTest.cy.js in e2e folder
+  It will open Cypress Runner and execute your `task.html` file as localhost.
+In cypress Runner, execute practiceTest.cy.js in Cypress/e2e folder

-* To execute your script in headless mode and your `task.html` file as localhost. run below command `npm run test:practiceTest`
+To execute your script in headless mode and your `task.html` file as localhost. run below command
+    `npm run test:practiceTest`
-  It will run your script in headless mode and execute your task.html file as localhost
+  It will run your script in headless mode and execute your task.html file as localhost in your system.

-* To execute your script in headless mode and your `task.html` file as localhost. run below command `npm run test:chrome`
+To execute your script in headless mode and your `task.html` file as localhost.
+Run below command :
+    `npm run test:chrome`
 It will run your script in headless mode in chrome and execute your `task.html` file as localhost

-* To execute your script in headless mode and your `task.html` file as localhost. run below command `npm run test:edge`
+To execute your script in headless mode and your `task.html` file as localhost. run below command
+    `npm run test:edge`
  It will run your script in headless mode in edge and execute your task.html file as localhost